Resignation Acceptance Letter and Email Examples for Employers

 TL;DR - Confirm the Resignation and Organize the Transition

 A strong resignation acceptance letter confirms receipt of the resignation, the final working day, handover expectations and HR next steps.
-It should sound respectful, not emotional or vague.
+It should sound respectful, clear and specific, not emotional or vague.